Glossary

 Ideal End State

-The ideal end state is a self-management exercise to define, in plain terms, what "a good life" looks like for you—so goals and routines align with it.
+The ideal end state is a self-management exercise that helps you describe, in plain language, what a good and sustainable life would actually look like for you.

 How to do it